 Disney's Port Orleans Resort - Riverside is one of the Moderate Disney Resorts at Walt Disney World Resort, Florida.

-Now, how about a moderate resort?
 Like the name suggests, these places strike the balance between price and facilities.
-Think larger rooms than at value level, and more dining options.
+Think larger rooms than at Value level, and more dining options.
 But the first thing you’ll probs notice?
 The change in style.
-Value resorts are big and loud and mega fun, whilst moderate resorts take it down a notch – the decor is a little more subtle here and more similar in style to the deluxe resorts than the value ones!
+Value resorts are big and loud and mega fun, whilst Moderate resorts take it down a notch – the décor is a little more subtle here and more similar in style to the Deluxe resorts than the value ones.

-Whilst they might not look like value resorts, moderate ones also have motel-style doors.
-Each has a food court too, but all of them (except the Cabins at Fort Wilderness!) also have a sit-down restaurant thrown in for good measure.
-So for those of you who really like to eat in a proper restaurant setting, a moderate resort might be the one for you if you don’t fancy paying the rates of a deluxe one.
+Moderate resorts also have motel-style doors.
+Each has a food court too, but all of them (except the Cabins at Fort Wilderness) also have a sit-down restaurant thrown in for good measure.
+So for those of you who really like to eat in a proper restaurant setting, a Moderate resort might be the one for you if you don’t fancy paying the rates of a Deluxe one.

 The Skyliner glides above Disney's Caribbean Beach Resort.